adblockplus/infrastructure/README.md

 	apt-get install puppet

-Now you can either set it up as an agent or as a master.
-You'll probably want an agent, unless this is the very first server.

-#### Puppet agent

-1. Tell the agent where to find the master
+4. Enable pluginsync (Add the following to the _main_ section in

-	cat >> /etc/puppet/puppet.conf << EOF
+   _/etc/puppet/puppet.conf_)

+	pluginsync=true

+5. Configure the master address (Add the following to the bottom of _/etc/puppet/puppet.conf_)

 	[agent]
 	server = puppetmaster.adblockplus.org

-	EOF
+Now you can either set it up as a pure agent or as a master.
+The master provides the configuration, agents fetch it from the master and apply it locally.
+The master is also an agent, fetching configuration from itself.

+#### Puppet agent

-2. Attempt an initial provisioning, this will fail
+1. Attempt an initial provisioning, this will fail

 	puppet agent --test

-3. On the master: List the certificates to get the name of the new agent's certificate
+2. On the master: List the certificates to get the name of the new agent's certificate

 	puppet cert list

-4. Still on the master: Sign the certificate, e.g. for serverx:
+3. Still on the master: Sign the certificate, e.g. for serverx:

 	puppet cert sign serverx

-5. Back on the agent: Attempt another provisioning, it should work now
+4. Back on the agent: Attempt another provisioning, it should work now

 	puppet agent --test

 #### Puppet master

-1. Configure the master, and make its agent point to itself
+1. Configure the certificate name (Add the following to the _master_ section in _/etc/puppet/puppet.conf_)

-	cat >> /etc/puppet/puppet.conf << EOF
 	certname = puppetmaster.adblockplus.org

-	[agent]
-	server = puppetmaster.adblockplus.org
-	EOF

 2. Install the required packages